Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Ferrets typically weigh between 1.5 to 4 pounds and measure 18 to 24 inches including their tail.
 Their small size makes them ideal for apartment dwellers, students in dormitories, or anyone with limited living space.

-Unlike emotional support dogs that require considerable room, ferrets adapt well to smaller environments while still providing substantial emotional benefits.
+Unlike emotional support dogs, which require considerable space, ferrets adapt well to smaller environments while still providing substantial emotional benefits.

 1. Playful and Engaging Personality